jagadeeshbabu1601/php_registration_form/README.md

 # php_registration_form
-Using php making a registration form and saving the data in encryption form in database
+Using php making a registration form and saving the data in encryption form into database